akashchaudhari98/akashchaudhari98.github.io/_posts/2020-6-12-what attention why attention.md

 if we think of a document it has a nested structure which is as follows

-		character 2 word 2 sentence 2 document
+character > word > sentence > document

-a hierarchical structure is constructed accordingly either from the doc -> char ( top-bottom) or the other way round (bottom-up).
+a hierarchical structure is constructed accordingly either from the doc to char ( top-bottom) or the other way round (bottom-up).
 The network constructs the document representation by building representations of sentences and then aggregating those into a document representation. the sentence representations are built by encoding the words in the sentence and applying attention mechanism on them resulting in a sentence representation the document representation is built in the same manner, but it only receives the sentence vector as input.